 Pear and Wine Risotto

 Delicate colors and flavors in this Pear and Wine Risotto.
-Red Anjou Pears, a good quality white wine and tarragon make this dish worthy of your dinner table.
+Red Anjou Pears, a good quality white wine (or Champagne) and tarragon make this dish worthy of your dinner table.
 Finish it with sauteed pear and Parmigiano-Reggiano cheese.

 This risotto recipe started off as a small experiment.
 I wanted to find out if you only use wine as the liquid to make the rice and not surprisingly you can.
 The result is a creamy dinner with a fruity accent.